 Dr. Makowski is a Fellow of the American College of Nutrition, a member of the Academy of Nutrition and Dietetics, American and Canadian Nutrition Societies, and American Nutrition Association.
 She completed her masters and doctoral studies in clinical nutrition, nutritional epidemiology and medical science at University of Toronto in Canada.
-Prior to joining Stanford, she served as a scientific associate at Toronto General Hospital-University Health Network in Toronto, and as an advisor to Air Canada Rouge pilots and cabin crew on optimal nutrition.
+Prior to joining Stanford, she served as a scientific associate at Toronto General Hospital-University Health Network in Toronto, and as an advisor to Air Canada Rouge pilots and cabin crew on optimal nutrition for fatigue mitigation.
 Over the course of her career, she has authored many highly cited scientific papers on nutrition and clinician well-being.

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences

 Associate Director of Scholarship and Health Promotion, Stanford Medicine WellMD & WellPhD (2016 - Present)

 Department of Psychiatry and Behavioral Sciences- Alternate Senator (as of 9/1/2021), School of Medicine Faculty Senate (2021 - Present)